-Automated unit testing techniques can reduce manual effort to write unit test drivers/stubs and generate unit test inputs.
-However, automatically generated unit test drivers/stubs may raise many false alarms because they often over-approximate real context of a target function f and allow infeasible unit executions of f.
-To alleviate this limitation, we have developed a concolic unit testing technique CONBRIO.
-CONBRIO generates a symbolic unit test driver of f using closely relevant functions to f.
-Also, CONBRIO filters out a false alarm by checking feasibility of a corresponding symbolic execution path with regard to f's symbolic calling contexts obtained by combining symbolic execution paths of f's closely related predecessor functions.
+Automated unit testing reduces manual effort to write unit test drivers/stubs and generate unit test inputs.
+However, automatically generated unit test drivers/stubs raise false alarms because they often over-approximate real contexts of a target function f and allow infeasible executions of f.
+To solve this problem, we have developed a concolic unit testing technique CONBRIO.
+To provide realistic context to f, it constructs an extended unit of f that consists of f and closely relevant functions to f.
+Also, CONBRIO filters out a false alarm by checking feasibility of a corresponding symbolic execution path with regard to f's symbolic calling contexts obtained by combining symbolic execution paths of f 's closely related predecessor functions.

-In the experiments targeting the crash bugs of the 15 real-world C programs, CONBRIO shows both high bug detection ability (i.e. 91.0% of the target bugs detected) and precision (i.e. a true to false alarm ratio is 1:4.5).
-Furthermore, CONBRIO detects 14 new crash bugs in the latest versions of the 9 target C programs studied in other papers on crash bug detection techniques.
+In the experiments on the crash bugs of 15 real-world C programs, CONBRIO shows both high bug detection ability (i.e. 91.0% of the target bugs detected) and high precision (i.e. a true to false alarm ratio is 1:4.5).
+Also, CONBRIO detects 14 new bugs in 9 target C programs studied in papers on crash bug detection techniques.